PGAProfessional.com logo

 flange

-the back edge of the sole (bottom) of an iron club (usually most associated with the sandwedge)
+1. the back edge of the sole (bottom) of an iron club (usually associated with the Sand Wedge) 2. a style of putter head with a slightly projecting rear-bottom edge

-Example: The sandwedge's flange allows the depth of the clubhead's penetration into the sand to be more controlled.
+Example: 1.
+The sand wedge's flange allows the depth of the clubhead's penetration into the sand to be more controlled.
+2. A famous major manufacturer had a popular putter for a while called a "flange."

 flare